 Independent But Not Alone

-Breakaway advisors, captive advisors, they hear the term independence, and they think that they are going to be alone or they think they’re going to be without support and service.
+Breakaway financial professionals, captive financial professionals, they hear the term independence, and they think that they are going to be alone or they think they’re going to be without support and service.
 Who do they turn to for the normal questions they have on a daily basis?
 And they’re so used to their current branch environment that they had their branch manager compliance team, ops team, right down the hallway.
 They can turn to questions and answers at any given time.
-And they’re surrounded by a dozen or more advisors they can bounce ideas off at any given time.
+And they’re surrounded by a dozen or more financial professionals they can bounce ideas off at any given time.

-As a former wirehouse advisor myself for several years, I would make the argument that there’s more support and more service within the independent space, especially if you’re partnered with the right firm.
+As a former wirehouse financial professional myself for several years, I would make the argument that there’s more support and more service within the independent space, especially if you’re partnered with the right firm.
 What independence is is control and it’s ownership.
 And yes, economics are stronger, too.
-But advisors break away to form their own business that they have the ownership of.
+But financial professionals break away to form their own business that they have the ownership of.
 They control the branding and they control the message and the value they provide to their clients.
 And they’re not told how they do it.
 It’s how they want to do it.

 Concierge Service for Clients